What is children's services?

 - Talk to your solicitor before the meeting about what you will say to children’s services about changes you’re going to make to help keep your child safe

 - Let the social worker know you will be going to the meeting.

-It is also important to talk to your wider family and friends about what help and support they can give to you to make the changes that are needed.
-You should also discuss whether any family members could care for your child in the short (or long) term if you were unable to.
+It is also important to talk to your wider family and friends about what help and support they can give.
+How might they be able to help you make the changes needed?
+You should discuss whether any family members could care for your child in the short (or long) term if you were unable to.
 You can also ask your child’s social worker to arrange a family group conference (FGC).